scharlau/shopping_exercise_django/README.md

 This adds driver directory, and features, with steps directory.
 We can now add the testing library Behave, along with Selenium for and the appropriate web drivers for your system, which you can find at https://selenium-python.readthedocs.io/installation.html#drivers Then put the binary at driver/chromedriver in your app, as you see in the repo.

-If you're on a Mac, then you will need to remove the chrome driver from quarantine with the command

-        xattr -d com.apple.quarantine <name-of-executable>

-as found and detailed at https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de

 You might want to look at the documentation for Behave https://behave.readthedocs.io/en/latest/ You should look at Selenium documentation for [navigating web pages] (https://www.selenium.dev/selenium/docs/api/py/webdriver_remote/selenium.webdriver.remote.webdriver.html#module-selenium.webdriver.remote.webdriver)

 #### Codio options for Behave
-If doing this on Codio, then you can add the chromedriver as follows, first before downloading the driver:
+If doing this on Codio, then you can add the chromedriver as follows from the command line before downloading the driver:
 Open a terminal and install the chromium browser with the command:

         sudo apt-get install -y chromium-browser